patrick91/wheels-ci-action/README.md

 1. Recursively scans the specified directory for `.whl` files
 2. Parses each wheel filename according to [PEP 491](https://peps.python.org/pep-0491/)
 3. Extracts platform and Python version information
+4. Validates against requirements (if specified)
-4. Generates a markdown table showing the build matrix
+5. Generates a markdown table showing the build matrix
-5. Writes the table to `$GITHUB_STEP_SUMMARY`
+6. Writes the table to `$GITHUB_STEP_SUMMARY`
+7. Fails the build if validation errors are found (unless `fail-on-missing: "false"`)

 ### Wheel Filename Parsing